strimzi/proposals/035-ca-abstraction.md

 Removing the assumption that Strimzi always issues EE certificates, using a CA certificate it has access to, would enable much more flexibility in CA handling.
 This will be compatible with commonly deployed certificate management solutions such as [Cert Manager][cmio], or [Vault][vault].
-This would be highly valuable for organisations with compliance requirements with regard to certificates.
+This would be highly valuable for organizations with compliance requirements with regard to certificates.

 ## Proposal